Sober Up Asap with these Hacks.

 We've all been there.
-It's Monday morning, your alarm's been going off from across the room for the fifth time in last half hour but your liver is still two bottles of Goose deep from last night’s festivities.
+It's Monday morning, your alarm's been going off from across the room for the fifth time but your liver is still two bottles of Goose deep from last night’s festivities.
 Suddenly you remember you have a presentation at 8am.
-Omg.
+Oh.
+Em.
+Gee.
 Okay maybe we haven’t been "there" exactly, but if you've ever found yourself in a situation where you need to sober up asap, then these tips are for you.

-Time heals.
-Amazingly this not only related to missing a sale at Balmain or someone eating the last slice of pizza, it can also apply to liver function.
+For starters, time does heal.
+This applies to most things in life, not excluding liver function.
 The surest and safest way to sober up is to sleep it off.
 But should this not be an option try the following…

 Read Alcohol that won’t make you gain weight.

-Have a work out.
+2. Have a training session.
 At this point you may be questioning my sanity if you haven’t already done so numerous times before however a quick run on the treadmill will metabolize alcohol, making it pass through your system way faster so go sweat it out.
 Either way it’s good for balancing out those liquid calories.

 On a more serious note, please drink responsibly.
 If you feel like you’re having one too many benders or or your love of alcohol is only matched by your lack of willpower when it’s in your vicinity.
 These are some numbers that you can call anonymously for support.